neha-mandal/Whatsapp_Chat_Analyser/README.md

 - Find the **most frequently used words** in the chat.
 - Analyze **emoji usage** with a pie chart visualization.

+Check out the live version of the app here:
+WhatsApp Chat Analyzer

 ## Installation

 ### Prerequisites